There is so much advice about raising kids, and gradually more and more about raising teens, but when it comes to young adults, poof! There’s nothing.

 We were lost, thick into the prickly-yet-gorgeous purple thistles of the Utah mountains.

-We had crossed some construction and the path was gone.
+There had been some construction we crossed, and the path had vanished.
 (We were walking right through the trench they had dug and realized we missed “the way.”)

 We worked together, used two maps, and realized whenever there was a question we just needed to remember to keep going “up.”